-If you have already received an associate degree from UMGC or from another approved institution, you can broaden your education by earning a second associate degree with coursework in or related to a different academic core area.
+If you have already received an associate degree from an approved institution other than UMGC, you can broaden your education by earning a second associate degree.
+The following conditions apply:

-- You must have received the first associate degree to be eligible to begin the second. - For a second associate degree you must complete at least 15 credits of new coursework with UMGC (including at least 9 credits in the core or core-related area, depending on the degree program).
+- You must have received the first associate degree to be eligible to begin the second. - For a second associate degree, you must complete at least 15 credits of new coursework with UMGC.
 The combined credit must add up to at least 75 credits. - The 15 new credits must be uniquely applicable to the second AA curriculum. - Before beginning work toward a second associate degree, you must request an academic advisement report (discussed on p.
-27). - You may not earn two degrees at the same level (e.g., associate degree level) at the same time using the same credit. - You must complete all requirements for the curriculum.
+27). - You must complete all requirements for the curriculum.
 All course prerequisites apply. - As with other degrees, continuous enrollment at UMGC is required. - A minimum grade point average of 2.0 in all courses taken through UMGC is required for graduation. - Consult an academic advisor for more information on earning a second associate degree.

 Before beginning work or considering nontraditional options toward a second degree, consult an academic advisor.
-Advisors will be glad to explain the requirements for a second associate degree and clarify its limitations.
+Advisors or success coaches will be glad to explain the requirements for a second associate degree and clarify its limitations.